midstar/pycstruct/doc/source/examples/examples.rst

     result = pycstruct.parse_str(c_str)

-In the above example result['a_struct'] will be a pcstruct.StructDef instance and result['a_bitfield'] will be a pycstruct.EnumDef instance.
+In the above example result['a_struct'] will be a pcstruct.StructDef instance and result['a_bitfield'] will be a pycstruct.BitfieldDef instance.